 Some cannabis business owners run their businesses out of their homes.
 Be aware some homeowner insurance policies contain exclusions for using your home to operate a marijuana business.

 Where to find coverage

-Although the sale of marijuana is legal in Washington state, some insurers may not want to offer you insurance coverage because the federal government considers it an illegal substance.
+The sale of cannabis is legal in Washington state.
+However, some insurers won't offer you coverage because the federal government still considers it an illegal substance.
 Coverage may only be available from high risk, non-Washington licensed insurers called surplus line insurance companies.

 Talk to your insurance agent or broker, they can help you obtain coverage through a surplus line insurance company.

 What it costs